-Horses are hooved mammals with barrel-shaped bodies and long legs.
-Horses are equines, along with zebras and donkeys.
-The more than 300 domestic horse breeds are descended from wild horses.
-One wild ancestor, the Asian Wild Horse, can be found on the Zoo’s Northern Trail.
+Hooved mammals with barrel-shaped bodies and long legs, horses are equines, along with zebras and donkeys.
+There are more than 300 domestic horse breeds that descended from wild horses.
+One wild ancestor, the Asian Wild Horse, can be found along the Minnesota Zoo’s Northern Trail.

 What They Eat

-Horses are herbivores, or plant-eaters.
-With their long necks and specialized teeth, they graze for grasses in pastures or in the wild.
+With their long necks and specialized teeth, horses spend several hours each day grazing on grasses.
 Domestic horses generally eat a diet of hay or grass and grain.
-Horses need plenty of water, about 10-12 gallons per day on average.
+Horses need about 10-12 gallons of water per day.

 Where They Live